Comparisons10 min read

 Key Features

-Rewrite Suggestions: Wordtune's core feature offers real-time rewrites as you type or paste content.
-Instead of switching between modes, it surfaces multiple alternatives simultaneously and lets you pick what sounds best.
-The suggestions often feel more natural than QuillBot's outputs, especially for professional writing.
+Rewrite Suggestions: Wordtune's main feature surfaces multiple rewrites in real time as you type or paste.
+Instead of switching between modes like QuillBot, you get several options at once and pick what fits.
+After using it for a week, I noticed the suggestions felt more natural than most QuillBot outputs, especially for professional writing.

-Tone Adjustment: Toggle between Casual and Formal tones with a single click.
-Simple, but genuinely effective for adapting content to different audiences without rewriting everything from scratch.
+Tone Adjustment: Switch between Casual and Formal tones with one click.
+Simple, but it actually works for reshaping content for different audiences without starting from scratch.

-Expand & Shorten: Like QuillBot, Wordtune can stretch or compress your sentences, though it doesn't offer the same fine-tuned slider control.
+Expand & Shorten: Like QuillBot, you can stretch or compress sentences, just without the same slider controls.

-Generative Writing (AI Prompts): On paid plans, Wordtune lets you prompt the AI for new paragraphs or ideas mid-document — which bridges the gap between a rewriting tool and a full writing assistant.
-This is where Wordtune starts pulling away for content creators.
+Generative Writing (AI Prompts: On paid plans, you can prompt the AI for new paragraphs or ideas mid-document.
+This bridges the gap between a rewriter and a true writing partner, which pulls Wordtune ahead for content creators.

 Pricing